STAMP-project/dspot/README.md

 1. If any test class has been modified between the two versions, **DSpot** selects them.
 2. If there is not, **DSpot** selects test cases (and so, their test classes) according to the nem.
 If a test contain the name of a modified method, this test is selected.
 3. If there is not, **DSpot** analyzes statical the test suite and selects test classes that invoke modified methods.
-The maximum number of selected test classes is the value of `fr.inria.stamp.diff.SelectorOnDiff.MAX_NUMBER_TEST_CLASSES`, randomly.
+The maximum number of selected test classes is the value of `eu.stamp_project.diff.SelectorOnDiff.MAX_NUMBER_TEST_CLASSES`, randomly.

 The requirements this feature is the following: